Strategies and Options

-If you’re living with rheumatoid arthritis (RA), you may face some unique challenges in the workplace—namely that stress, fatigue, or repetitive motions can exacerbate your symptoms and leave you feeling depleted.
-Living with RA means learning to make adjustments to balance the disease with the requirements of your daily life.
-RA doesn’t have to derail your career.
+Individuals with autoimmune and inflammatory conditions may face some unique challenges in the workplace—namely that stress, fatigue, or repetitive motions can exacerbate your symptoms and leave you feeling depleted.
+Living with these conditions means learning to make adjustments to balance the disease with the requirements of your daily life.
+You do not have to derail your career.
 It may seem overwhelming to find a balance between the two, but it can be done.
 So before you hand over your resignation, make sure you’ve evaluated all of your options.
 You might be surprised by the possibilities.

 Know Your Rights

-The American with Disabilities Act (ADA) requires that all companies with 15 or more employees make reasonable accommodations for people with disabilities—including RA.
-Accommodations for RA may include rest breaks, modifications to workstations, or even changes in duties.
+The American with Disabilities Act (ADA) requires that all companies with 15 or more employees make reasonable accommodations for people with disabilities.
+Accommodations may include rest breaks, modifications to workstations, or even changes in duties.
 It’s up to you and your employer to work together to find modifications that allow you to perform your duties.
 One excellent resource is the Job Accommodation Network (JAN), which provides free, confidential guidance on workplace accommodations and disability employment issues.

 The Family Medical Leave Act (FMLA) entitles eligible employees of covered employers to take unpaid, job-protected leave for specified medical reasons with continuation of group health insurance coverage.
 Check with your human resources department—FMLA may enable you to take time off for appointments or flare-ups.

 The pain and fatigue that are characteristic can make it challenging to work.
 As you navigate life, it’s important to take an honest assessment of your abilities and challenges.
 Is it realistic to continue working?
 If so, what modifications will you need to help you perform your work responsibilities?
 Be realistic, but optimistic.
 Yes, you may need to make some adjustments, but don’t sell yourself short.
 People are working successfully in all kinds of careers.